Naidiri1/movie-social-app-fe/README.md

 ## 🌟 Project Overview

-Most streaming platforms only let you consume content — they don’t help you **organize, reflect, and share** your movie journey.
-Iriscope is a full-stack web application that combines **social networking** with a **personal movie library**, allowing users to:
+Iriscope is a full-stack web application that combines **social networking** with a **personal movie library**, it helps to organize, reflect, and share  users to:
 - Track watched, favorite, and “watch later” movies
 - Rank their Top 10 with a custom drag-and-drop system
 - Write and share reviews securely with the community